Introduction

 Storing and Sending Out Stuff

-Having a good place to keep products and sending those products out quickly is essential.
+Having a good place to store products and sending them out quickly is essential.
 Third-party shippers have strategically located warehouses to store products.
 This makes it easier for businesses to keep their products close to those who want to buy them.
 Third-party shippers are also good at packing things up and sending them out fast.

 Using Technology